 Port of Ajaccio

-Board in the port of Ajaccio.
+On a yacht charter cruising Corsica and Sardinia, board in the port of Ajaccio.
 This town, first established by the city state of Genoa in the 1400’s is the birthplace of Napoleon Bonaparte.
 A busy little town with the old citadel right next to the main harbor, the old city buildings, with an Italianate feel, ring the main quay.
 Visit ashore, and explore the little streets and shops.
 At night this town comes alive with nightlife.
 Stay in the port or head out for a quiet anchorage in the Bay of Ajaccio.
 Overnight.

 10 nm south of Ajaccio are les Iles Sanguinaires, a tiny archipelago to enjoy a swim.
 Cruise a few more miles to Anse de Cacalu, a lovely little bay to anchor for lunch.
 In the afternoon cruise to Propriano, at the bottom of Valinco bay to overnight.
 Situated on an incline of hills with a grandstand view over Propriano, hike up to Olmeto, a beautiful little village, and a reflection of old Corsica with tiled gabled roofs and old cobblestoned streets.

 In the am cruise to “Scoglio Bianco” where you can anchor in the middle of a tiny inland creek feeding out into the bay creating beautiful turquoise water surrounding by white granite rocks worn into unique shapes.
 This is a great spot to anchor for lunch and a swim, or anchor in front of the nice sand beach of Plage d’argent, if the weather allows.
 After lunch cruise to the quiet uninhabited Lavezzi Islands for a lovely anchorage to overnight.